 Remember that a spelling and grammar check doesn’t pick up everything and typos can easily go unnoticed.
 A spellchecker tool won’t help with words that sound similar but have different spellings and meanings.
 It is a good idea to make a list of common errors that you encounter whilst proofreading.
 Some examples are listed below:

 - Using the contraction rather than the possessive form and vice versa, such as it’s and its, you’re and your, who’s and whose.

-- Using the wrong word, such as principle instead of principal, practice instead of practise, lead instead of led, and their instead of they’re or there.
+- Using the wrong word, such as principle instead of principal, practice instead of practise, and their instead of they’re or there.

-- Inserting an unnecessary apostrophe, for example, the Smith’s instead of the Smiths, or ‘All new student’s need to meet in the foyer at 9am.’
+- Inserting an unnecessary apostrophe, for example, the Smith’s instead of the Smiths, or ‘All new client’s receive a complimentary consultation.’

 - Mixing verbs and nouns, such as affect and effect.